Which are the best handguns for beginners?

-Many new shooters make the mistake of getting their first handgun based on things like looks or familiarity from movies – all without thinking about what would actually be the most effective handgun for a new shooter.
+Many beginners make their choice based on things like looks or familiarity from movies – all without thinking about what would actually be the most effective handgun for a new shooter.

-When we combine all the critical considerations we’ve successfully winnowed down the massive list of potential beginner handguns to options that have the right mix of proven performance and approachability.
+When we combine all the critical considerations we’ve successfully winnowed down the massive list of potential beginner handgun choices to ones we think offer the right mix of proven performance and approachability.

 Quick List: Best Handguns for Beginners